 One of the most common estate planning tools for individuals with special needs is the special needs trust.
-By creating a special needs trust, you can ensure that your loved one remains eligible for benefits, such as SSI or Medicaid, while setting aside assets in a trust to be used for additional goods and services.
+By creating a special needs trust, you can protect your loved one’s eligibility for government benefits, including SSI and Medicaid, while setting aside assets in a trust to be used for additional goods and services.

 Providing Compassionate, Skilled Legal Representation

 At The Law Office of Nicole C. Morris, P.A., our lawyer represents families who want to ensure their loved one can receive the care he or she requires.
 We are proud to not only serve as trusted counselors and resources for families across Florida, but also to serve as trustees of special needs trusts, thereby providing peace of mind to caretakers that their loved ones’ needs will continue to be met once they are no longer able to do so.
 Our lawyer represents families across Florida who have children with all types of disabilities, and we hold a special place in our hearts for families dealing with autism.
 We represent families who have vulnerable beneficiaries, including those who struggle with substance abuse problems.
 We also represent individuals who have parents or other elderly relatives who require special needs planning.